Program Overview

 Students may begin the program in the fall.

-Requirements for certification and licensure in school psychometry vary from state to state.
-Students are expected to determine the requirements in the state or states in which they are interested in practicing before beginning the program.
+This program leads to Alabama Class A certification in School Psychometry (K-12).
 If you reside or intend to seek professional licensure outside of the state of Alabama, please review the requirements for that state prior to applying to this program.

 Student Spotlight